 • If actual costs are less than contributions collected, employer retains funds in reserves

 • Reserves can be used to offset “bad” years to modify increases

 If you are fully insured, the insurance carrier determines what your rate or premium cost will be per plan and tier.
 While the employer along with their consultant can attempt to negotiate this rate, the carrier holds the power in a fully insured scenario.
 The carrier predicts and projects how your employees will utilize the plan(s) for the year and their rate includes a 2% premium tax and profit margin not to exceed 15%.
 The insurance carrier assumes all the risk in this scenario.
 If your total claims and administrative costs are below the premium collected, the insurance carrier keeps that profit.
 If it is over, you are not obligated to make up the difference, but you will see an increase in your premiums the next plan year

 If you are in a self-insured or self-funded scenario, the employer is responsible to pay all medical and pharmacy claims as well as the administrative costs.
 With the help of an actuary, you decide what your monthly premium and annual budget will be set at and how to fund your plan(s).
 You save 2% without paying the premium tax and have more control over your contribution strategies, as well as how the plan is structured.
 You are assuming all risk but will purchase stop-loss coverage to help mitigate that risk.
 If you have a good year, you build reserves to help offset the bad years, which ideally, can help you modify and stabilize future increases.

-A good rule of thumb is that your fixed or administrative costs should make up less than 12% of overall costs with the remainder going to pay for claims.
+A good rule of thumb for self-funding is that your fixed or administrative costs should make up less than 12% of overall costs with the remainder going to pay for claims.
 The primary concern in a self-insured arrangement is the ability to manage volatility in high-cost claims.

 Self-funding will always be cheaper than fully insured over time when well managed.